Types of Bone Fractures in a Car Accident

 Types of Bone Fractures

 There are many ways in which your bone can break during a traumatic incident such as a car accident.
-Types of bone fractures that commonly result from car crashes include:
+Types of bone fractures (broken bones) that commonly result from car crashes include:

 Displaced fracture: A displaced fracture is when the bone snaps and moves so that the end of the broken parts no longer line up.
 When the bone is in many pieces, it is called a comminuted fracture.